Candida05/Diet_Intervention_Sperm/README.md

 - prefetch SRR12858025
 - fastq-dump SRR12858025

+To map and rename the SRR files to original sample IDs use the excel file Mapping-SRR-files-sample-IDs.xlsx

 ## 2. Run FASTQC
 To check the quality of the reads in each sample use:
 >auto-run-fastqc.pl list-fastq-files.txt.